The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 PRO TIP: TAKE ADVANTAGE OF SAM’S RETURN POLICY

-You get unlimited return days on the majority of products they sell.
+Their return policy is pretty darn good as the give you unlimited return days on the majority of products they sell.

 Plus, I was told by an employee that they give you an “unofficial” lifetime warranty on Member’s Mark items that lets you return it for a full refund whenever you want, no questions asked.